branciard/PolkadotFrenchAmbassy/README.md

 # Translation

-One of the ambassador candidate has start to make  grenchtranslation of the offical polkadot documentation : https://wiki.polkadot.network/en/.
+One of the ambassador candidate has start to make french translation of the offical polkadot documentation : https://wiki.polkadot.network/en/.

 You can help him, by clicking help translate and the top of the page.
 If help is needed to review translation, you can also use and create issue here.